ManalAlkallas/Data-Wrangling/README.md

     - Missing values (i.e. NaNs)
     - Inconsistent representations of values, specifically "As soon as possible" and other similar values to "ASAP" in the StartDate column for this dataset
     - A messy (i.e. untidy) dataset

+## Cleaning: Improving Quality and Tidiness
+**Improving Tidiness**
+Improving tidiness means transforming the dataset so that each variable is a column, each observation is a row, and each type of observational unit is a table.
+There are special functions in pandas that help us do that.
+**Programmatic Data Cleaning Process**
+- The programmatic data cleaning process:
+    - **Defining** means defining a data cleaning plan in writing, where we turn our assessments into defined cleaning tasks.
+This plan will also serve as an instruction list so others (or us in the future) can look at our work and reproduce it.
+    - **Coding** means translating these definitions to code and executing that code.
+    - **Testing** means testing our dataset, often using code, to make sure our cleaning operations worked.